SDC MODEL – A Personal Teaching Model for Encouraging Critical Thinking:

 The SDC Model is a tool for those teachers committed to fostering life-long learning.
 Because this model aids in teaching inquiry skills, and critical thinking, and in encouraging intrinsic motivation, it would be aligned to those teachers believing in Henry Adams quote.
 A teacher affects eternity; he can never tell where his influence stops.

-Download a PDF version of this page – SDC model
+Download a PDF version of this page – Models SDC

 Combs, Arthur W. (1982) A Personal Approach to Teaching.
 Boston, MA: Allyn and Bacon, Inc..